UCB-CyberSecurity-Cohort5/elk-stack-project-nandhinisreekumar17/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+A load balancer is placed in front of all machines in the virtual network, RedTeamNet.

 What aspect of security do load balancers protect?